Daniel Howell, previously known under the username danisnotonfire, is a British YouTuber.

 - I Need a Freaking Drink: His go-to response to some of the worse questions in the "Internet Support Group" series.

 - Long-Haired Pretty Boy: He had a phase sporting this look with what may be considered a stereotypically emo hairstyle (long and straight).
-Part of this emo vibe was because emos were associated with cool bisexuality and this was more a safe middle ground for him, between being out or closeted and bullied.
+In "Basically I'm Gay", he discusses how part of this emo vibe was because emos were associated with cool bisexuality and this was more a comfortable middle ground for him, between being out as gay or closeted and bullied.
 He cut the hair short later, which kept, and in 2017, he embraced its natural curl and stopped straightening it.

-- Nerd Glasses: In the News segments for his and Phil's Super Amazing Project videos.
+- Nerd Glasses: He wears a pair in the News segments for his and Phil's Super Amazing Project videos.
 Might also put them on for comedic purposes whenever he's making a "deep point" about something, as seen in his video "Psycho Thoughts".

 - "No. Just… No" Reaction: Some of the questions he receives in the Internet Support Group videos garner this reaction.
 Notably, his only response to a girl who had a crush on her teacher was a very stern, "No."